Stuhlmann's starling

 Stuhlmann's starling (Poeoptera stuhlmanni) is a species of starling in the family Sturnidae.
-It is found in Burundi, the Democratic Republic of the Congo, Ethiopia, Kenya, Rwanda, South Sudan, Tanzania, and Uganda.
+It is native to the Albertine rift montane forests, the East African montane forests and the southwestern Ethiopian montane forests.
 Their length is usually around 19 cm, and they feed on seed, grain, arthropods and larvae.
+Fruits of the genus Ficus are also notable inclusions in their diet.